Jfeldman34/AF3Complex/docs/input.md

 ```

-If the JSONs were instead in the `server` format, they would look as follows.
+An example of a file with JSONs in the `server` format is as follows.

 ```json